 The Governance Portal platform enables Saltchuk’s external auditor to review system risks and points of focus on an annual basis.
 “The Governance Portal gives us a place to document our risks and controls, and each year we can simply print out our controls for each system, mapped to identified risks,” adds Mitchell.
 “This saves us a tremendous amount of time and ensures accurate communication.
-In addition, some of our operating companies certify with the International Organisation for Standardisation (ISO) in various areas.
+In addition, some of our operating companies certify with the International Organization for Standardization (ISO) in various areas.
 To simplify the certification process, we are planning to map our Governance Portal controls to ISO standards.”

-Protiviti’s Governance Portal has been such a success for Saltchuk that the company plans to expand its use to legal and compliance controls in the near future, and to capitalise on its scheduling and real-time reporting capabilities.
+Protiviti’s Governance Portal has been such a success for Saltchuk that the company plans to expand its use to legal and compliance controls in the near future, and to capitalize on its scheduling and real-time reporting capabilities.
 “Because of the complexity of our conglomerated businesses, our attorneys want to ensure compliance with all applicable laws and regulations,” says Mitchell.
 “Simply put, the Governance Portal makes this a straightforward process.”